Engin-Boot/pong-stage-Royarunimb12/Stage0/give-me-a-name-too.md

   Then the paddle position is updated in the User Interface.

-### Scenario: User Interface is updated for Score Board
+### Scenario: the UI is updated for the Score Board

-  Given the game has started and the system conditions are working fine
+Given the game is started and the system conditions are working fine

-  When the ball collides with either the left wall or the right wall
+When the ball collides with the left wall or right wall

-  Then the opposite side player scores a point, the Score Board is updated,
+Then The Score Board is updated based on the player who scored.

-  and the User Interface Score system is also updated.
+ UI Score system is also updated